dkdlrhtkfl/BeatmaniaController/README.md

 https://github.com/thomasfredericks/Bounce-Arduino-Wiring

-Works perfectly on Arduino IDE 1.0.5-r2.
+You should install Arduino IDE 1.0.5-r2 or older one.
+Newer versions occur errors.

 ========================================================